NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

 \sigma(a)=\frac{1}{1+e^{-a}}\quad\textrm{or}\quad\sigma(a)=\frac{c}{1+e^{-\beta a}}
 $$

 In the latter form, parameters $c$ and $\beta$ adjust the scale and steepness of the function respectively.
 They may be learnt by the network or kept fixed manually.
 It is also interesting to note that the derivative of the sigmoid function can be expressed in terms of the function itself.
-This property of loss functions is exceptionally important because it makes computations easier when updating model parameters.
+This property of activation functions is exceptionally important because it makes computations easier when updating model parameters.

 $$
 \nabla_{a}\sigma(a)=\nabla_{a}\frac{1}{1+e^{-a}}=\frac{e^{-a}}{\left(1+e^{-a}\right)^{2}}=\frac{1}{1+e^{-a}}\cdot\left(1-\frac{1}{1+e^{-a}}\right)=\sigma(a)\cdot\left(1-\sigma(a)\right)